Elementary Education (Grades 1-6)

 Teaching is one of the most in-demand and rewarding professions.
 As an elementary school teacher, you'll help shape society by educating the next generation of leaders and innovators.
 Wheelock has a long tradition of preparing skilled and creative teachers who are passionate about making achievement possible for all children.

-The program combines educational philosophy and theory with hands-on experience and practical skills.
+The program combines educational content and theory with hands-on experience in real classrooms in public schools near Wheelock.
 You'll explore the social history of teaching in America and how it has influenced education today.
-You will learn curriculum and child development within the context of how racial, cultural, ethnic, linguistic, and class differences affect children's maturity and advancement.
-You'll learn math and science in an accessible and engaging way through a series of integrated courses.
+You will learn curriculum and child development, as well as how racial, cultural, ethnic, linguistic, and class differences affect children's behavior and advancement.
+You'll learn math and science in an accessible and engaging way.

 Upon successful completion of this major, you'll be eligible for an initial license in Elementary Education (grades 1-6).This license qualifies you to teach in public or private schools in Massachusetts and to apply for the corresponding license in Rhode Island.
 In addition, Wheelock is nationally accredited, which will give you an advantage when you seek employment and if you apply for licensure in other states or abroad.